mohammadfirmansyah/myAudioApp/BUILD_INFO.md

 ## Next Steps

-1. Test APK pada real device
+1. Test APK on a real device
-2. Gather user feedback
+2. Gather user feedback from testing
 3. Iterate based on testing results
-4. Consider adding features:
+4. Consider adding exciting new features:
-   - Volume controls
+   - Volume controls for each player
-   - Progress bar
+   - Visual progress bar
    - Playlist functionality
-   - Audio file selection from device
+   - Audio file selection from device storage

 ---
 **Built with ❤️ using React Native & Expo**